US rail strike threat returns; Israel, Lebanon reach 'historic' deal; 'rough' week for NFL officials - NewsBreak

 Related

 Jan.
-6 panel subpoenas Trump, shows startling new video.
+6 panel subpoenas Trump, shows startling new details.
 WASHINGTON (AP) — The House Jan.
 6 committee has subpoenaed Donald Trump for his testimony about the 2021 Capitol attack.
 The panel voted unanimously Thursday to compel the former president to appear.
-Republican Rep. Liz Cheney, the panel's vice-chair, says, “We must seek the testimony under oath of January 6th’s central player ... the man who set this all in motion."
-Earlier in Thursday’s hearing, the last before next month’s congressional elections, the panel presented vivid new video of House Speaker Nancy Pelosi and other congressional leaders pleading for help.
-And it outlined Trump's multi-part plan to overturn his 2020 election loss.
+Republican Rep. Liz Cheney, the panel's vice-chair, said that “We must seek the testimony under oath of January 6th’s central player ... the man who set this all in motion."
+Earlier in Thursday’s hearing, the last before next month’s congressional elections, the panel presented video of interviews with former Trump aides, including several testifying that he had said he knew he had lost the election to Joe Biden.

 Comments / 0